openhab/openhab-docs/developers/index.md

 ## Develop a NEW binding

-To start developing a new binding a script is available to generate the basis for your new binding.
+To help start developing a new binding, a script is available to generate the basic skeleton for you.
 This script is specific for binding addons.
 Follow these steps to generate your binding:

 1. From the command line in `openhab-addons/bundles` directory to create a skeleton of a new binding `mynewbinding` run: